Skip to main content

 This is not "everything should be organic."
 The organic/inorganic taxonomy exists to make the choice visible.
 Many use cases are best served by simple, predictable, zero-overhead inorganic structures.
 An organic is justified when the workload characteristics match the organic's strengths: long-lived data, non-uniform access, structural relationships, or resilience requirements.

 This is not performance marketing.
 The dedicated primitive papers publish losses alongside wins.
-The manifesto only establishes that the process is rigorous enough to surface real tradeoffs rather than hide them.
+This position paper argues that the process is rigorous enough to surface real tradeoffs rather than hide them.
 The goal is honest engineering, not competitive scorecards.

 Formalizing the metabolic tier.
 Eight metabolic strategies are cataloged, each mapping a biological energy-management behavior to a computational resource-management policy.
 The 5-phase evaluation process filters for strategies that formalize what production systems already do informally, and that fail safe when they fail.
 Metabolic evaluation requires real-world system mapping, not just theoretical analysis.